akshendra/akshendra.github.io/the-madlad-reduce/index.md

 }
 ```

-We can now call the function like, `makeMap(docs, 'id')`, to build the map we desire.
+We can now call the this function using `makeMap(docs, 'id')`, to build the map we desire.

 #### 3. Flatten an array of arrays